sleeplessinc/dadu/README.md

 There is a server component, a client (browser code) component, and a component that you have to supply yourself.

+Multiple files can be dropped at once, and files additional files can be dropped while others are being transferred.
+Dragging and dropping directories/folders is not supported.

 ## Install

 	$ npm install dadu